 Pickering Museum Village

 365 6th Concession Road, Greenwood, ON – Be transported back in time at the Pickering Museum Village.
 This living history museum features historic buildings from the 1800’s including a chapel, barn, blacksmith shop and school house.
-Currently the Pickering Museum Village is featuring Drive-Thru and small group outdoor programs that are sure to entertain the whole family.
-Programs for summer 2021 include:
+Programs for summer 2022 include:

-- 1920 Prohibition Escape Room – July 28-Aug 27 – Bring your detective team to see if you can uncover the whiskey runners and find the moonshine before time runs out.
+- 1920 Prohibition Escape Room – Bring your detective team to see if you can uncover the whiskey runners and find the moonshine before time runs out.
 This 45 minute escape room experience is designed for groups of 2-6 people.

 - Friday Evening Ice Cream Making